Ghi-o/cloud-resume/journal.md

 But now I have received another error code while testing, "Object of type decimal is not JSON serializable"

-- I learned that DynamoDb stores numbers as decimal objects but JSON does not support Decimal
+- I learned that DynamoDb stores numbers as decimal objects but JSON does not support Decimal.
-- I need to update the function to convert decimal into int if isinstance(visit_count, Decimal): visit_count = int(visit_count)
+- I need to update the function to convert decimal into int. if isinstance(visit_count, Decimal): visit_count = int(visit_count)